 - Zoomed in we see that the 128-knot spline gets most of the features right, but since it's not created using all of data there are some missing features. - Depending on the knot sample method, the spline results can change.
-Normally not an issue because every data point is included as a knot.
+Normally not an issue because interpolation will include every data point as knots Optical Logger for Antartica Ice Hole